Try for mutual respect and openness.

 - open communication

 Regarding the last item, possibly the most commonly reported difficulty for students relates to communication difficulties with supervisors.
 Establishing sound and productive communication early, and regularly reviewing communication strategies, can help avoid some of the more distressing situations in which students and supervisors find themselves.
 While many such situations can be resolved, it is sometimes appropriate to consider supervisor change.
 While it is difficult to get local figures, a student survey (Heath, 2002) demonstrated that it was not as rare as frequently thought: 18% of students had a change in principal supervisor and 11% a change in the co-supervisor.
 Further the change was not always the result of student concern: 52% of changes were due to supervisor departure and 10% to a change in topic; only 13% were linked to breakdown in relations.
 Students frequently report their fear at initiating change, not understanding that changes do happen and can be mutually beneficial.
-Procedures do exist (e.g., on the Problems and solutions page of this website).
+Procedures do exist (e.g., on the Planning for Success page of this website).
 Further, they wish not to be left in limbo for too long while new relationships are arranged.

 The text of this page was based on: